thaolt/chip8emulator/libchip8emu/README.md

 # libchip8emu

+## Objectives

+* Portable, targets: Windows, POSIX or embedded devices Arduino, STM32, MSP430
+* Flexible: opcodes handlers are function pointers so they can be overrided and/or expanded by library users
+* Opt to be compliance with ISO C99

 ## How to use the library

 If you don't want going to much trouble simply copy `chip8emu.c` and `chip8emu.h` to your project.